Geoffrey Beale

-Geoffrey Herbert Beale MBE, FRS (11 June 1913 – 16 October 2009) was a British geneticist.
+Geoffrey Herbert Beale (11 June 1913 – 16 October 2009) was a British geneticist.

 He founded the Protozoan Genetics Unit, at University of Edinburgh.

 Life

 He grew up in Wandsworth, London, and attended Sutton Grammar School.
 Influenced by The Science of Life edited by H. G. Wells, he took life sciences as a direction.
 He earned a first-class honours degree, from Imperial College London, in 1935, and PhD in 1938.

 He worked at the John Innes Institute, with J. B. S. Haldane.

 In World War II, he served in the Intelligence Corps, at the British mission to Murmansk.

 He worked at Cold Spring Harbor Laboratory.

 Family

-He married Betty; they had three sons.
+He married Betty; they had three sons (Andrew, Stephen and Duncan).